micropython/micropython/ports/w60x/README.md

 ------------------------------------

 - REPL (Python prompt) over UART0.
-- 16k stack for the MicroPython task and 45k Python heap.
+- 16k stack for the MicroPython task and 40k Python heap.
 - Many of MicroPython's features are enabled: unicode, arbitrary-precision integers, single-precision floats, complex numbers, frozen bytecode, as well as many of the internal modules.
-- The machine module with GPIO, UART, SPI, I2C, PWM, WDT and Timer.
+- The machine module with GPIO, UART, SPI, I2C, PWM, WDT, ADC, RTC and Timer.
-- The network module with WLAN (WiFi) support.
+- The network module with WLAN (WiFi) support (including OneShot).
 - Support SSL using hardware encryption and decryption (2M Flash devices).
-- Internal filesystem using the flash (27Kb available).
+- Internal filesystem using the flash (32KB available).
 - Support built-in FTP server transfer script files.

 Setting up the cross toolchain and WM_SDK